-Nightmares are scary dreams that often happen during the second half of the night when dreaming is most intense.
+Nightmares are scary dreams that often happen during the night when dreaming is most intense.
 Children may wake up crying or feeling afraid and may have trouble falling back to sleep.
-These seem to peak during the preschool years, but older kids have nightmares too.
-While preschoolers have an overactive imagination and worry about masters under the bed, older child incorporate real-life fears such as being kidnapped or a parent’s death into their dreams.
+Nightmares seem to peek during the preschool years, but older kids have them too.
+While preschoolers have an overactive imagination and worry about monsters under the bed, older child incorporate real-life fears such as being kidnapped or a parent’s death into their dreams.
+If or when your child has a nightmare, here’s a couple of things to keep in mind.

 Nightmares aren’t completely preventable, but they are more likely to happen when children are overtired or under stress.
 Keeping your child on a regular sleep schedule may help prevent many of the worst case scenarios.
 Electronics should be turned off at least a half hour before bedtime.
 The bed should be cozy and if they need a stuff animal or toy, have it handy.
 Help them get calm before bed with a bath, reading, looking at the stars, or just talking to them before sleep all will help get your child into a good frame of mind.